 Long-term unemployment or seeing the decline of a big industry can all have negative impacts on mental health, which is why there are often higher rates of depression or anxiety in rural regions, specifically in older adults who have seen the effects of the economic decline in the community on their lives and that of those around them.

 Because of these factors, the remote factor is a key piece of the puzzle in terms of reintegrating these communities into the workforce.

-Companies are partnering with organizations aimed at economic development in rural areas throughout the United States to help residents of economically disadvantaged regions find remote work opportunities.
+Companies and Governments are partnering with organizations aimed at economic development in rural areas to help residents of economically disadvantaged regions find remote work opportunities.